ifwe/open-source-handbook/Legal.md

 ## The NOTICES File

 The `NOTICES` file is a tricky thing to describe, but may be summarized as "Credit where credit is due."
-This is where you should mention not only the origin of your project (Tagged), but also potentially list the copyright and license information for the dependencies of your project.
+This is where you should mention not only the origin of your project (if(we)), but also potentially list the copyright and license information for the dependencies of your project.

 The dependencies listed in the NOTICES file must only be those which you are distributing with your project.
 If you're not distributing a dependency (for instance, if your project requires it but the user is instructed to install it from elsewhere), then the dependency **should not** be listed in the NOTICES file.